vch-sh/search-info-app/README.md

 * **Search and Filtering**: I provided a search input for users to filter the displayed user list by name.
 The app also supports sorting users in ascending order by their first names.

 * **Styling with SCSS**: I used SCSS (Sass) to style the app's components, resulting in more organized and maintainable CSS code.
 This approach allowed for features like variables and nesting.

+* **Responsive Design**: The Search Info App adapts to various screen sizes and devices, ensuring a user-friendly experience whether you're accessing it on a desktop, tablet, or mobile device.
+The responsive design allows users to manage their information comfortably, regardless of the device they are using.

+This responsive approach enhances the accessibility and usability of the app, making it versatile and user-centric.

 * **UUID Generation**: I generated unique identifiers (UUIDs) for each user using the uuid library, ensuring each user has a distinct ID.